zetxqx/gateway-api-inference-extension/.github/ISSUE_TEMPLATE/new-release.md

      git checkout -b release-${MAJOR}.${MINOR}
      ```

-   - For a Major or Minor Release:
+   - For a Major, Minor or Patch Release:
      A release branch should already exist.
 In this case, check out the existing branch:

      ```shell